Information about us

 We collect the following categories of information about you:

-- Personal contact details such as name, title, address, telephone number and personal email addresses;
+- Personal contact details such as name, date of birth (if disclosed), title, address, telephone number and personal email addresses;

-- Recruitment information (including copies of right to work documentation, references and other information in your CV or cover letter or otherwise provided as part of the application process); and
+- Recruitment information (including copies of right to work documentation, references and other information in your CV or cover letter or otherwise provided as part of the application process such as qualifications, skills and employment history);

 How do we use your information?